Financing Your Legal Education

 • 4.
 Complete the Required Documentation with the Federal Government (March - July)

-• Graduate Entrance Counseling
+• Graduate Loan Entrance Counseling

-• Direct Unsubsidized Loan Promissory Note
+• Master Promissory Note (MPN) for the Direct Unsubsidized Loan

 • Annual Student Loan Acknowledgement (recommended)